MolBIFFM/diana/README.md

 Results of statistical tests for enrichment or location are exported in tabular form.
-A community is exported if it is significant according to any of the conducted tests subject to correction for multiple testing.
+A community is exported if it is significant according to any of the conducted hypothesis tests subject to correction for multiple testing.
 Communities are exported in descending order of the number of proteins they consist of and enumerated accordingly.

 ```json
 {